erkaiyublog/erkaiyublog.github.io/_posts/2025-04-19-symbolic-execution-collection.md

 5. **KLEE**: A redesign of EXE, built **on top of the LLVM-compiler infrastructure**.
 It performs concolic execution, models memory with bit-level accuracy, employs a variety of solving optimizations, and uses search heuristics to get high code coverage. one of the key improvements of KLEE over EXE is its ability to store a much larger number of concurrent states, by exploiting sharing among states at the object-level rahter than at the page-level.
 KLEE also has better environment interaction than EXE.
 6. **SAGE**: A dynamic symbolic execution tool developed by Microsoft for x86 binaries.

-# Advanced Directions in 2018
+# Advanced Directions by 2018 Survey
 *A Survey of Symbolic Execution Techniques* was published in 2018.
 In the survey, some further directions for symbolic execution were listed.
 Below is a summarized version.

 1. **Separation Logic**: SL extends Hoare logic to facilitate reasoning about programs that maniputlate pointer data structures, and allows expressing compplex invariants of heap configurations in a succinct manner.